samucodesh/intro/docs/becoming-a-maintainer/how-to-setup-your-project.md

 ### Project Standards

-The standards section explicitly outlines what is considered acceptable and non-acceptable behavior by all project participants.
+The standards section explicitly outlines what is considered acceptable and unacceptable behavior by all project participants.

 Here is an example from the [OpenSauced Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md):